vortexdeveloperlabs/Filter-Lock/README.md

 ## Methods used

-> You will able to choose which methods are ussed in the config file with a bitwise enum
+> You will able to choose which methods are used in the config file with a bitwise enum

 ### [Link Bot Locking](./docs/For%20devs/link)